 Details on the structure of all file types have been posted with minimal changes for current ICESA filers; however, these changes are imperative because the former ICESA or wage-only file formats are not compatible with SUITS.

-Please visit SUITS to view the wage filing specifications.
+Please click here to view wage filing specifications.

 - How will employers pay their taxes?